Medium vs Substack: A comparison of two popular publishing platforms

 Writing/editing starts with adding a title, subtitle, and author — you can even invite guest authors to contribute — then a rich text editor which offers the chance to add paragraph copy, headings, images, buttons, code, bold and italic text, quotes, and bullet points.

-If you click the Settings button you’re given the chance to edit the post’s visibility.
-You can make the page private or public and choose to allow comments or not.
-On this page you can also edit the post’s publication date, URL, and secret “draft link” if you want to share the post with friends or family (even before it's published).
+If you click the Settings button, you’re given the chance to edit the post’s visibility.
+You can make the page private or public and choose to allow or disable comments on your post.
+Allowing readers to comment encourages engagement, feedback, and community building by inviting them to share their thoughts or ask questions.
+On this page, you can also edit the post’s publication date, URL, and secret “draft link” if you want to share the post with friends or family (even before it’s published).
 You can send a test email or edit the social media preview to get the visuals just right before you send it to your readers.

 Once you have scheduled or sent the post, you return to the Posts page where you can see how many people have read each of your posts.